Ren Jialun: Career

 In 2014, Ren filmed his first television drama Detective Dee, where he played the leading role of Di Renjie.
 The drama was delayed and only aired in 2017.
 In 2016, Ren featured in the fantasy action drama Noble Aspirations and crime drama Memory Lost.

 Ren rose to fame in 2017, after starring in the historical drama The Glory of Tang Dynasty.
 His portrayal of Li Chu left a deep impression on audiences, and he received rave reviews for his acting.
 He received the Best Actor award at the 4th Hengdian Film and TV Festival of China.

 In 2018, Ren starred in the fantasy romance drama The Destiny of White Snake, based on the renowned Chinese folktale, playing Xu Xian.

 In 2019, Ren starred in the wuxia drama Under The Power.

 In 2020, Ren starred in the republican spy drama Autumn Cicada.

 In 2021, Ren starred in the Chinese drama Miss Crow with Mr Lizard alongside Xing Fei, as his Co-star.
 The drama received many positive reviews in Asia and all worldwide.
 Ren also starred in One and Only and its sequel, Forever and Ever with Bai Lu as his Co star, which making both very popular recently.
 In the same year, he was cast in the drama Twilight alongside Angelababy.
+In addition to his acting career, Ren also pursued music projects under Catwalk Entertainment, with his solo albums released by record label Seed Music.
+He made his official debut as a recording artist with the studio album *Thirty-Two · Rise* on April 11, 2021, followed by *33* in December 2022.
+His third studio album, *36 · Begin*, was released on April 11, 2025.
+All albums were issued in both digital and physical formats.

 In 2022, Ren starred with Dilraba Dilmurat in The Blue Whisper, a fantasy romance drama.
 And a newly broadcast fantasy Republican Era drama, Thousand Years For You where Ren starred with Li Qin.